zedlopez/ifm/Examples/CostaRicanOrnithology.md

 ```

 The topic column is a bit special: it matches the player's input, and is not meant to be printed out again.
-Topic columns will be discussed further in the chapter on Tables.
+Topic columns will be discussed further in the chapter on [Tables].
 (Note also that, however it may appear in the documentation, the topic column should not be spanning multiple lines in our source text.)

 We may also compress long or complicated topics by creating bracketed abbreviations, and in fact it's useful to do so now, to explain the red token we just used: